Altimetrik Introduces ALTi AIOS™: an AI Operating System

 During a recent webinar hosted by Swantide and Altimetrik, industry leaders Taylor Lint, Mike Milburn, and Jamie Erickson discussed the pervasive issue of technical debt.
 Their conversation spotlighted impact, root causes, and how to use AI to resolve these impediments.
 This blog marks the first in a two-part series, exploring the far-reaching effects of technical debt and demonstrating how to take action.

-At its core, technical debt is the cost of choosing an expedient solution over a more robust, long-term one.
+At its core, technical debt is the cost of choosing an expedient agile solution over a more robust, long-term one.
 These decisions, often made under pressure to meet deadlines or budget constraints, may seem harmless initially.
 However, they accumulate over time, creating inefficiencies that require significant time and resources to resolve – at the expense of innovation.

 As Taylor Lint, CEO of Swantide, explained during the webinar, “Technical debt isn’t just a technology issue—it’s a strategic challenge that impacts an organization’s growth and competitiveness.”
 While many view technical debt as a backlog of unresolved technical problems, its ripple effect extends far beyond development teams.
 From delayed project launches to operational inefficiencies, technical debt affects every layer of the business.